fredericbonnet/cmake-test-explorer/README.md

 Note that job scheduling is performed by the extension itself and not by CTest (e.g. using the `CTEST_PARALLEL_LEVEL` environment variable or the `-j|--parallel` command-line option).

+## Troubleshooting

+First, make sure that CTest works from the command line.
+Some issues come from the CTest configuration and not the extension itself.
+See issues #10 and #14 for examples of such cases.

+### The Test Explorer panel displays an error

+Clicking on the error message in the Test Explorer panel should open the log panel with the output of the CTest command used by the extension to load the test list.

+- `SyntaxError: Unexpected token T in JSON at position 0`

+  The extension requires CTest option `--show-only=json-v1` to load the test list.
+This option was introduced with CMake version 3.14.
+Make sure to use a version that supports this flag.
+See issue #2.

+- `Error: CMake cache file /path/to/project/${buildDirectory}/CMakeCache.txt does not exist`

+  The `cmakeExplorer.cmakeIntegration` flag is enabled by default.
+This adds support for extra variables in other settings (See
+  [Variable substitution](#variable-substitution) for more info).
+If the extension is not installed or active then these variables are not substituted.
+  You can activate the extension's log panel in the settings for more details.

+### The Test Explorer panel shows no error but the test list is empty

+Make sure that the `cmakeExplorer.buildDir` is properly configured.
+By default its value is empty, and in this case the extension shows no error if it fails to find the `CMakeCache.txt` file, in order not to clutter the Test Explorer panel for projects that don't use CMake.